crypt0b0y/BLUETOOTH-DOS-ATTACK-SCRIPT/README.md

 |  600           | 500     | 1961        |0,3                   |           5      |Xiaomi Mi Portable Bluetooth Speaker|
 |  600           | 1000    | 6621        |0,3                   |           5      |Xiaomi Mi Portable Bluetooth Speaker|
 |  600           | 1000+   | Couldn't calculate  |0,3           |           5      |Xiaomi Mi Portable Bluetooth Speaker|

+## What happens to the target device

+<p>I can't say about all devices, but device that I was testing, just turned off</p>